alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 }
 ```

 The second way to export code is by declaring it first and exporting it after that.
-In this case you use the `export` statement followed by the "thing" you want to export.
+In this case, you use the `export` statement followed by the "thing" you want to export.

 ```JavaScript
 // Declare variables